 To be immunized you can go to the Department of Health in the county you reside, or you can call the Office of Counseling & Accessibility Services for a list of walk-in clinics in the New York City area that provide immunization.

-You must verify, by your signature on the LIM College Immunization Record form that you’ve received information about Meningococcal disease and have made an informed decision about whether or not to receive immunization against Meningococcal disease.
+Date of vaccination must be provided.
+Or, you must verify, by your signature on the LIM College Immunization Record form that you’ve received information about Meningococcal disease and have made an informed decision about whether or not to receive immunization against Meningococcal disease.
 You can comply with this requirement by reading information about meningococcal disease and completing the meningococcal vaccination response section of the LIM College Immunization Record form.

 Meningococcal disease is a serious illness, caused by bacteria.
 It is the leading cause of bacterial meningitis in children 2-18 years old in the United States.
 Meningitis is an infection of the brain and spinal cord.
 Meningococcal disease can also cause blood infections.
 About 2,600 people get meningococcal disease each year in the U.S. 10-15% of these people die despite of treatment with antibiotics.
 Of those who live, another 11-19% lose their arms or legs, become deaf, have problems with their nervous systems, become mentally retarded, or suffer seizures or strokes.
 Anyone can get meningococcal disease, but it is most common in infants less than one year of age and people with certain medical conditions, such as lack of a spleen.
 College freshmen, particularly those who live in dormitories, have a slightly increased risk of getting meningococcal disease.